keithbuhler/keithbuhler.github.io/README.md

 ---
-title: site info
+title: Site Info
 layout: single
 ---

 Thanks for visiting.
 I hope you find the site fun, easy on the eyes, and informative.
 Everything was created by Keith Buhler using a simple programming language called [Markdown](https://daringfireball.net/projects/markdown/syntax">Markdown).

-Let me know if you spot any errors or have any suggestions.
+(Let me know if you spot any typos or dead links.)
+The Markdown text files are converted automatically to HTML by an amazing software called [Jekyll.](https://jekyllrb.com/) That HTML is stored on my harddrive but published to the web for free by an open-source community called [Github,](http://www.github.com).

 ## Contact